masterDakill/railway-mcp/README.md

 </p>

 <p align="center">
-  <strong>Let Cursor & Windsurf manage your Supabase and run SQL queries.
-Autonomously.
-In a safe way.</strong>
+  <strong>Let Claude and Cursor manage your Railway infrastructure through natural language.
+Deploy, configure, and monitor - autonomously and safely.</strong>
 </p>

 | Please Note: This is under development and not all features are available yet. 🚧 |